-D&O or Directors & Officers Liability Insurance for PE Portcos is a critical coverage for most mid-market private firms.
-In this article, I’m going to discuss the unique attributes and considerations of D&O insurance for portfolio companies that are owned by private equity firms.
+D&O or Directors & Officers Liability Insurance for PE Portcos is critical for most mid-market private firms.
+In this article, I will discuss the unique attributes and considerations of D&O insurance for portfolio companies that private equity firms own.

 What Does D&O Insurance Cover?

-D&O Insurance protects the leaders of a privately owned company from claims which can arise alleging any number of “wrongful acts” in managing the company.
+D&O Insurance protects the leaders of a privately owned company from claims that can arise alleging any number of “wrongful acts” in managing the company.

 Lawsuits may come from investors, competitors, employees, regulators, and others and often name the firm’s decision-makers personally for their acts, putting your directors, executives, and other leaders’ personal assets at risk.